mgismissing/Zink/docs/usage.md

 # Command line

-Running the command `z` (or `python -m zlang`) followed by the language we want to convert to (default is `py`) starts the REPL that, given valid Zink syntax, will return and execute the Python equivalent.
+Running the command `z` (or `python -m zlang`) starts the REPL that, given valid Zink syntax, will return and execute the Python equivalent.

 # Usage in Python